 The homepage is user-friendly and provides immediate updates based on selections you may make in regards to your departure location, travel destination, dates & more.

-- Flight Search: this is where you can enter information to start your flight search in the middle of the homepage.
+- Flight Search is where you can enter information to start your flight search in the middle of the homepage.
 You can provide any of the following:

 - Departure Airport: You can choose up to five departing locations to find cheap flights

 - Destination: You can choose up to five locations to fly to

 - Dates of Travel

 - Numbers of Passengers: Adults, children, infants in seats and infants in laps

 - Airline Class: Economy, Premium Economy, Business Class & First Class.
 Note that there is not a “Basic Economy” filter to remove those pesky fares from your results.
 However, you can use this trick to remove most Basic Economy fares from your search.

 Filter Down to Fit Your Travel Needs